-If you ask by name for a character that does not exist, a warning is given and the Unicode replacement character "\x{FFFD}" is returned.
+If you ask by name for a character that does not exist, a warning is given and the Unicode replacement character "\x{FFFD}\" is returned.

-If you ask by code for a character that does not exist, no warning is given and undef is returned.
+If you ask by code for a character that is unassigned, no warning is given and undef is returned.
 (Though if you ask for a code point past U+10FFFF you do get a warning.)
+See BUGS below.